octue/octue-sdk-python/docs/getting_started/creating_services.md

 !!! warning

-    The repository must be created in the same GitHub account used for your Twined services network.
+    The repository must be created in the same GitHub account used for your Twined service network.
 See [this issue](https://github.com/octue/octue-sdk-python/issues/740) for more details.

 Create a GitHub repository for the service.
 Clone this repository to your computer and checkout a new branch called